vicflora/vicflora-graphql-api/examples/Queries/Canto-VicFlora-integration.md

 complete result should be the same fields that you provide now.
 You can use the same labels as we are using now too.

-At the moment we do not need any further querying capability, but that could be an addition in the future.
+At the moment we do not need any further querying capability, but that could be an future addition (when we get better data in Canto).

 <br/>